 In fact, I see a new detail every time I look at this map, and it becomes a pleasure to pore over it even when you’re not reading; the truest indicator of a great map!

 Brian Jacques’ Redwall series are children’s books which is perhaps why the maps are so sparse.
 They convey the bare minimum of information.
 All of the locations labelled appear in the book and there is no extraneous information.
 That said, I was still entranced by this map.
 Having so little information makes what there is all the more important.
 What happened at the mountain, where the sword declares the site of Boar’s Battle?
 What are the flood tunnels for?
 And, of course, it has a decorative border, and they’re always nice to look at.

-Alright, I might be biased, but these are some of my favourite fantasy maps purely because they’re of the world I’ve invented for the Fair Folk series.
+Alright, I might be biased, but these are some of my favourite fantasy maps purely because they’re of the world I’ve invented for the Realm Rift Saga.
 Howard Coates did an incredible job of turning my scrawl into a beautiful fantasy world, and he’s filled it with little details and easter eggs that mean even I enjoy poring over them to see what other secrets they might hold!

 ★★★★★ – “A must read for fans of epic fantasy”